 Professor Sahl is a member of the: Editorial Board of the ABA/BNA Lawyers’ Manual on Professional Conduct (Chair since 2012); Publications Board of the ABA Center for Professional Responsibility (Chair since 2006); Coordinating Council of the ABA Center for Professional Responsibility (2006-present); and Michael Franck Professional Responsibility Award Selection Committee of the ABA Center for Professional Responsibility (2006-present).
 He was also a member of the ABA Standing Committee on Professional Discipline (presidential appointment, 3-year term, 2008-11) and was appointed to the ABA Commission on Ethics 20/20 Inbound Foreign Lawyer Working Group (2009-2011) and its Uniformity, Choice of Law and Conflicts of Interest Working Group (2010-2011).
-Professor Sahl is currently the Chair Elect of the American Association of Law Schools (AALS) Professional Responsibility Section.
+Professor Sahl was the Chair [Elect] of the American Association of Law Schools (AALS) Professional Responsibility Section in 2013.

 Professor Sahl is also active member in the Ohio and Cleveland Metropolitan Bar Associations.

 Susan Saab Fortney

 Susan Saab Forney serves as the Howard Lichtenstein Distinguished Professor of Legal Ethics at the Maurice Deane School of Law at Hofstra University.
 Her work focuses on issues related to law firm governance, culture, ethics and malpractice.
 She has conducted numerous empirical studies.
 Professor Fortney has also co-authored the nation’s first textbook on Legal Malpractice law.